datomi79/ByteTrack-DS6.0/README.md

-# ByteTrack Integration with DeepStream 6.0 (Memory Leak Fixed)
+# ByteTrack Integration with DeepStream 6.x (Multi-Stream with Global Track IDs)

-This is a fixed version of ByteTrack for DeepStream 6.0 with all memory leaks resolved.
+This is an enhanced version of ByteTrack for DeepStream 6.x with memory leak fixes and multi-camera support.

 ## Features
-- Compatible with DeepStream 6.0
+- Compatible with DeepStream 6.0 and newer versions
+- **Multi-stream support** with independent tracking per camera
+- **Global track IDs** across all streams (thread-safe atomic counter)
 - **Memory leak fixes** from the original implementation
-- Simplified for single-stream operation
-- Based on patterns from ByteTrack-DS6.4
+- Based on multi-stream architecture from ByteTrack-DS6.4

 ## Memory Leak Fixes Applied